What a property manager does is more than most expect. And yes, it’s more than only fixing leaky pipes and chasing down monthly rent payments.

-One common responsibility of a property manager is to handle all incoming maintenance requests from tenants.
+One common responsibility of a property manager is to handle all incoming maintenance requests from residents.

-Do you know the biggest cause of tenant turnover?
+Do you know the biggest cause of resident turnover?
 Slow responses to maintenance requests.

-Responding in a timely manner to these kinds of requests keeps the tenant (as well as the owner) happy and satisfied with their living situation.
+Responding in a timely manner to these kinds of requests keeps the resident (as well as the owner) happy and satisfied with their living situation.
 This is the job of a property manager.

 Ideally, a property manager will review incoming orders day-to-day, giving the owner additional eyes on the work being done to their property.
 From a monetary standpoint, this allows property managers to look out for the well-being of the owner.

-“It goes without saying, you’re going to have tenants that are going to input work orders that are not needed.
+“It goes without saying, you’re going to have residents that are going to input work orders that are not needed.
 They’re more of a want than a need.
-And so having someone to look at those and say, “Okay, this is an aesthetic issue that needs to be pushed back on the tenant as a tenant responsibility rather than being input as a maintenance request.”
-Again, it’s going to save the owner and help educate the tenant as well as reinforce the lease that they’ve signed.”
+And so having someone to look at those and say, “Okay, this is an aesthetic issue that needs to be pushed back on the resident as a resident responsibility rather than being input as a maintenance request.”
+Again, it’s going to save the owner and help educate the resident as well as reinforce the lease that they’ve signed.”